 This page includes frequently asked questions (FAQs) about search peer review.
 It is intended for members of the Cochrane Information Specialist (IS) Search Peer Review Team, Managing Editors, Cochrane authors and information specialists.
-These FAQs address processes for the Cochrane IS Search Peer Review Team to conduct search peer review in Editorial Manager (EM) and to support the pilot Editorial Independence and Efficiency Project (EIEP).
+These FAQs address processes for the Cochrane IS Search Peer Review Team to conduct search peer review in Editorial Manager (EM).

-No, but search peer review is highly recommended by the Cochrane Handbook (Chapter 4, section 4.4.8) and by the CIS Executive (2019 White Paper).
-Starting in 2022, every protocol, review and update submitted to the Central Editorial Service will be peer reviewed by a member of the Cochrane IS Search Peer Review Team who was not involved in the conduct or reporting of the search.
+No, but search peer review is highly recommended by the Cochrane Handbook (Chapter 4, section 4.4.8) and by the CIS Executive (2019 White Paper), and submissions to the Central Editorial Service will be peer reviewed by a member of the Cochrane IS Search Peer Review Team who was not involved in the conduct or reporting of the search.
 For groups who are not publishing through the Central Editorial Service, the Information Specialist Reviewer task in EM can be assigned to the Cochrane IS Search Peer Review Team or to an individual Cochrane Information Specialist.
 For more details about assigning peer review in EM, please see the EM Knowledge Base

 Cochrane information specialists may apply to join or request to leave the IS Search Peer Review Team at any time by sending a message to email@example.com